chenliu428/structure_and_dynamics/README.md

 This project adopts a view in which different approaches can be regarded as variations of treatement of the same underlying probabilistic model, that is specified by a graphic representation.
 Adopting such an unified point of view has the advantage to compare across different treatments for the same dataset, and as such to assess the validation of treatments as well as the model assumption.
 This advantage does come with a price, which requires that the exponential of the negative loss function used in an ERM is normalisable with respect to target value.
 For example, the absolut distance $`|p_i-\hat{p}|`$ renders $`\int dp_i \exp(-|p_i-\hat{p}|)`$ normalisable.
-This constraint may hurt the application in some cases but not ours.
+This constraint may appear inconvenient in some cases but not ours.

 #### Different treatments